Wii system software: Disc Channel

 The Disc Channel is the primary way to play Wii and GameCube titles from supported Nintendo optical discs inserted into the console.

-If no disc is inserted, the message "Please insert a disc." will be displayed along with images of a template Wii and GameCube disc (the latter is not visible on the Wii Family Edition units, the Wii Mini, and the Wii U due to lack of official GameCube support).
-The "Start" button will also remain deactivated until a playable disc is inserted.

-When a disc is inserted, the channel preview and banner on the menu will change to the one supplied by the title and the "Start" button will become available.
-If it is a GameCube disc, the banner and preview will change to the GameCube logo with the GameCube startup theme playing.

 Each Wii game disc includes a system update partition, which includes the latest Wii software from the time the game was released.
 If a disc that is inserted contains newer software than the one installed on the console, installing the new software will be required to play the game.
 This allows users without an internet connection to still receive system updates.
 When loaded into the disc slot, an icon on the Disc Channel that says "Wii System Update" appears.
 After selecting the channel, the Wii will automatically update.
 If these updates are not installed, the game will remain unplayable until the update is installed, as each time the channel is loaded with the game inserted, the update prompt will appear, and declining the update will return the player to the Wii Menu instead of starting the game.

 Games requiring a system update can still be played without updating using homebrew software, such as Gecko OS or a USB loader.